benzado/heroic-sns/README.md

 ## Copyright and License

-Copyright 2013, Heroic Software Inc and Contributors.
+Copyright 2013, 2016, 2020, Benjamin Ragheb and Contributors.

 This project [is licensed under the Apache license](LICENSE).